 With the help of our Chapters in cities across the country and beyond, we provide a forum for patients who want to join in the fight to find treatments and cure for PKD.
 Connect with us to find out how you can make a difference in the lives of thousands in the U.S. and millions worldwide.

-This year’s PKD Connect Conference will bring together patients, caregivers, health care providers, and researchers from the safety of their homes.
-This virtual event features the latest in research and treatment options while providing opportunities to interact with faculty and other participants.
+This year’s PKD Connect Conference brought together patients, caregivers, health care providers, and researchers from the safety of their homes.
+This virtual event featured the latest in research and treatment options while providing opportunities to interact with faculty and other participants.

 Registration for our 2021 Walk for PKD is now open!
 This year’s 10-day virtual event will bring the best of last year’s Walk and some fun surprises.